-Supplier risk continues to be an issue for a variety of reasons, including general economic conditions and high price volatility for raw materials through every step along the product development and manufacture value chain.
+Supplier risk continues to be an issue for a variety of reasons, including general economic conditions and high price volatility for raw materials through every step of the product development and manufacturing value chain.

-Prices for commodities continue to be volatile - and fewer long-term purchasing contracts are generally available.
-For shipments that don't have back-to-back supply and purchase contracts, this can expose commodity management companies to absorb price risk, which may in turn need to be hedged.
-But hedging is typically undertaken by the finance team using spreadsheets to determine requirements, and is usually done by procurement.
+Prices for commodities continue to be volatile, and fewer long-term purchasing contracts are generally available.
+For shipments that don't have back-to-back supply and purchase contracts, this can expose commodity management companies to price risk, which may, in turn, need to be hedged.
+But hedging is typically undertaken by the finance team, using spreadsheets to determine requirements, and is usually completed by procurement.

-An Openlink solution supports business processes that parallel the workflow from planning and procurement and through to hedging.
-With a comprehensive overview, purchasing and finance teams get a complete view over company-wide inventory as well as forward commitments when they are purchasing and hedging outstanding commodities.
-This enables effective hedging strategies that mitigate the affect of price volatility without adding unnecessarily to hedging costs.
-Additionally, with Openlink’s Direct Spend Analytics &Forecasting, you get an aggregated view of hedged and unhedged positions across multiple divisions and locations including cross-commodity hedges.
+Openlink's solution supports business processes that parallel the workflow, from planning and procurement to hedging.
+With a comprehensive overview, purchasing and finance teams get a complete view of company-wide inventory, as well as forward commitments when they are purchasing and hedging outstanding commodities.
+This enables effective hedging strategies that mitigate the effect of price volatility without adding unnecessarily to hedging costs.
+Additionally, with Openlink’s Direct Spend Analytics & Forecasting tool, you get an aggregated view of hedged and unhedged positions across multiple divisions and locations, including cross-commodity hedges.
 You can optimize hedging strategies for better allocations across the business and reduce costs.